srid99/einthusan-dl/README.md

 http://www.einthusan.com/movies/watch.php?tamilmoviesonline={MOVIE-NAME}&lang=tamil&id={MOVIE-ID}

 Note that the above sample url is based on a tamil movie.
-Similarly for other languages (hindi/malayalam/telugu) the word 'tamil' should get replaced.
+Similarly for other languages (hindi/malayalam/telugu) the word 'tamil' should get replaced with their respective languages.

 [1]: https://www.einthusan.com